 If your car or other property has been damaged due to the condition of a NSW public road, you may be eligible to claim the repair costs.
-If you'd like to make a claim, you can do this via post, fax or email.

 What you need